 I studied film (and a bunch of other cool stuff) at Allegheny College in Meadville, PA and The New School in New York, NY.
-I currently live in Ann Arbor, MI with my boyfriend and cats.
+I currently live in Ann Arbor, MI with my husband and cats.
 I have a full-time job that has nothing to do with film, so I use this blog as my outlet.

 Whenever I'm feeling sad, I watch this scene from "Frances Ha" and feel better about the world: